jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week4/week4_notes.md

 in css, cursor: pointer; gives you a little hand when mousing over the element.
  line-height: 88
  this num can be set to center text within a div.

+ ## Bootstrap

+ Bootstrap gives you a bunch for awesome styles to get your projects up and running quickly.

+Adjusts columns to small, medium or large  screen sizes.